securitytxt/security-txt/draft-foudil-securitytxt.md

 would become easier once a "security.txt" file is published by an organization.
-In addition, there is an increased likelihood of reports being sent in an automated fashion and/or as result of automated scans without human triage.
+In addition, there is an increased likelihood of reports being sent in an automated fashion and/or as result of automated scans without human analysis.
 Attackers can also use this file as a way to spam unrelated third parties by listing their resources and/or contact information.

-Organizations need to weigh the advantages of publishing this file versus the possible disadvantages and increased resources required to triage security reports.
+Organizations need to weigh the advantages of publishing this file versus the possible disadvantages and increased resources required to analyze security reports.

 Security researchers should review all information within the "security.txt"